albeorla/ad-optimizer-rl/docs/real_integration.md

 - Pause conditions: if ROAS below threshold for N hours, stop changes and alert.
 - Canary: start with 5–10% of budget managed by RL; expand on success.
 - Kill switch: immediate rollback to last known budgets.

+Cost-aware safety:
+- Daily budget target per account/platform; clamp hourly deltas tighter as you approach target.
+- No-sales freeze: if conversions = 0 for N hours or trailing ROAS < threshold, allow only minimum floors (or switch to shadow mode).

 Implement a guardrail module: `src/execution/guardrails.ts`.